Priyanshu61103/CPP-Calculator/README.md

 8. Log Calculations
 9. Trigo Calculations

-Implemented in C++ using concepts of OOP,Exception Handling snd various other C++ concepts.
+Implemented in C++ using concepts of OOP,Exception Handling and various other C++ concepts.